-MELCO RESORTS AND ENTERTAINMENT (PHILIPPINES) CORPORATION (CORPORATE STOCKHOLDERS)

-(the "Principal") hereby nominates, constitutes, and appoints (the "Proxy") as proxy, to represent the Principal and vote common shares of the capital stock of MELCO RESORTS AND ENTERTAINMENT (PHILIPPINES) CORPORATION (the "Corporation") registered in the Principal's name as proxy of the Principal, at the Annual Stockholders' Meeting on June 13, 2018 at 9:30 a.m. at City of Dreams Manila, Asean Avenue cor.
-Roxas Boulevard, Brgy.
-Tambo, Parañaque City, 1701 Philippines, and at any adjournments thereof, for the purpose of acting on the following matters:

-- Approval of the Minutes of the Stockholders' Meetings held on June 26, 2017 and September 26, 2017.

-Yes O No O Abstain

-- 2. Approval of the Audited Consolidated Financial Statements of the Group for the Year Ended December 31, 2017

-Q Yes

-No

-Abstain

-- 3. Election of the Members of the Board of Directors

-No. of Votes

-Clarence Yuk Man Chung

-Geoffrey Stuart Davis

-Frances Marie T. Yuyucheng

-Johann M. Albano

-Maria Marcelina O. Cruzana

-Liberty A. Sambua

-John William Crawford (Independent)

-Alec Yiu Wa Tsui (Independent)

-Jose Maria B. Poe III

-- 4. Appointment of External Auditor

-□ Yes □ No □ Abstain

-- 5. Ratification of Actions Taken by the Board of Directors and Officers Since the Annual Stockholders' Meeting Held on June 26, 2017

-Yes Q No Q Abstain

-- 6. At the Proxy's discretion, the Proxy is authorized to vote upon such other matters that may properly be brought before the stockholders

-Yes

-The Proxy is hereby designated to do and perform every legal act and thing whatever requisite or necessary to be done in and about the premises as fully to all intents and purposes as the Principal might or could lawfully do, and confirm all that the Proxy shall lawfully do or cause to be done by virtue hereof.

-NAME OF CORPORATE STOCKHOLDER

-NI- - (1)/- (---

-By:
+ENTERTAINMENT (PHILIPPINES) CORPORATION PROPRATE STOCKHOLDERS) the Pri PPINES) CORPORATION (the notion of the Annual Stockhol, Asean Avenue cor.
+Roxas E the " Principal ") hereby nominates, constitutes, and appoints the " Proxy ") as proxy, to represent the Principal and vote ne capital stock of MELCO RESORTS AND ENTERTAINMENT of " Corporation ") registered in the Principal's name as proxy of ders' Meeting on June 13, 2018 at 9:30 a.m. at City of Dreams oulevard, Brgy.
+Tambo, Parañaque City, 1701 Philippines, and at pose of acting on the following matters: 1.
+Approval of the Minutes of September 26, 2017. ☐ Yes ☐ No ☐ Abstain the Last Stockholders' Meetings held on June 26, 2017 and 2.
+Approval of the Audited Co December 31, 2017 ☐ Yes ☐ No ☐ Abstain solidated Financial Statements of the Group for the Year Ended 3.
+Clarence Yuk Man Chur Geoffrey Stuart Davis Alec Yiu Wa Tsui (Indep John William C. Crawfor Frances Marie T. Yuyuc Johann M. Albano Jose Maria B. Poe III (In Maria Marcelina O. Cruz Liberty A. Sambua No. of Votes Indent) (Independent) eng ependent) 4.
+Appointment of External Au itor 5.
+Ratification of Actions Tal Stockholders' Meeting Held Yes No Abstain en by the Board of Directors and Officers Since the Annual on June 26, 2017 6.
+At the Proxy's discretion, the properly be brought before to □ Yes □ No e Proxy is authorized to vote upon such other matters that may e stockholders necess sary to be done in and about or could lawfully do, and confi do and perform every legal act and thing whatever requisite or he premises as fully to all intents and purposes as the Principal m all that the Proxy shall lawfully do or cause to be done by virtue NAME OF CORPORATE STOCKHOLDER By: Name:

-Name: Position:
+Position: